akshu354/youtube-channel-tracker/README.md

 This project is an end-to-end data analytics pipeline that extracts, processes, and visualizes the Physics Wallah YouTube channel data using Python, MySQL, and Power BI

+## Problem Statement

+Analyzing YouTube channel performance manually is inefficient and time-consuming.
+This project automates data extraction, storage, and visualization to provide actionable insights into video performance, engagement trends, and publishing patterns.

 ## Dashboard Preview

 [![Dashboard](dashboard/dashboard.png)](dashboard/pw_visuals.pbix)